 A wealth of antique shops has brought TV stardom to Leominster (pronounced ‘Lemster’) – but this beguiling market town remains charmingly down-to-earth, with its array of vibrant independent shops and blend of medieval, Tudor and Georgian architecture.
 Lying in the heart of Mortimer Country, the many castles and historic houses in the surrounding countryside are ripe with stories of the area's dramatic past.
 This Walkers are Welcome town offers easy access to nearby woods and the long-Herefordshire Trail.

 Love Your Leominster Break

-Beneath medieval overhanging eaves, in Georgian townhouses and under ancient wooden beams, more than 120 antique dealers ply their trade in Leominster.
-It's an absolute treasure trove!
-Browse the shops to find all sorts of historic pieces ranging from fine furniture to vintage interiors, barometers to medals.
+Beneath medieval overhanging eaves, in Georgian townhouses and under ancient wooden beams, more than 100 antique dealers ply their trade in Leominster.
+It's an absolute treasure trove and an ideal place to shop sustainably.
+Find all sorts of historic and preloved pieces ranging from fine furniture to vintage interiors, barometers to medals.
 There's also a host of fabulous independent shops, including galleries, a book shop, contemporary womenswear and a super toy shop.
-Spoiler alert...it's impossible to leave empty-handed!

 Walks & Woods